1. Are you Social Services e.g. "I want to speak to a social worker"

 3. Where can I find out more information on services for families with children 0-6 years that may be occurring in the Comox Valley area?

-4. What if I have a concern or complaint about my services I am receiving?
+4. What if I have a concern or complaint about the services I am receiving?

 5. Do you help with divorce and custody issues?

-If there are other questions or comments please do not hestiate to email us at: CVFSA
+If there are other questions or comments please send us an email at CVFSA